-At the end of each quarter, special recognition is given to those students in grades 4-8 who have achieved excellence in their academic progress as well as in the Moral Focus.
+At the end of each quarter, special recognition is given to those students who have achieved excellence in their academic progress as well as in the Moral Focus.
 An honors ceremony is held as an extension of the opening ceremony.
-Students are given awards based on their individual accomplishments during the previous quarter.
+Students are given awards based on their individual accomplishments during the previous quarter and are acknowledged as follows: